Meta: V-Shaped Recovery Meets Heavy Volume Resistance

 Technical Overview

-On the 4-hour chart, price action from late January to the end of March showed clear signs of a downtrend, with the stock falling roughly 30% from $744 to $521.
-The rebound from this low was sharp and symmetrical, forming a clear V-shaped recovery.
+On the 4-hour chart, price action from late January to the end of March appears to have shown clear signs of a downtrend, with the stock falling roughly 30% from $744 to $521.
+The rebound from this low was sharp and relatively symmetrical, forming what looks like a V-shaped recovery.
 The return of buyers was accompanied by a notable spike in vertical volume on 8 April, after which the price moved firmly into the market profile range of $610–683.

 Summary

-The chart structure reflects a transition from a deep correction to a recovery phase that has now encountered a dense volume barrier.
-Price behaviour within the $668–683 range will largely depend on the upcoming earnings release and whether the company can meet analysts’ expectations amid rising capital expenditure.
+The chart structure may reflect a transition from a deep correction into a recovery phase that is now encountering a dense volume barrier.
+Price behaviour within the $668–683 range is likely to depend on the upcoming earnings release and whether the company can meet analysts’ expectations amid rising capital expenditure.

 Buy and sell stocks of the world's biggest publicly-listed companies with CFDs on FXOpen’s trading platform.
 Open your FXOpen account now or learn more about trading share CFDs with FXOpen.